mariadelfers/ternium-back-end-project/README.md

-# Backend
+# IoT Ternium Project : Backend

 ## Napolitano

-Napolitano es la API creada por el equipo de backend del Semestre I de IoT 2018, se puede acceder a ella por medio de la siguiente IP:
+Napolitano is the API created by the IoT Semester I backend team in 2018, it can be accessed through the following IP:

 > http://138.68.225.156:5000

-Para obtener informacion de la API se debe de realizar una peticion GET hacia cualquiera de las rutas disponibles con sus respectivos parametros:
+To get information from the API, you should a GET request to any of the available routes with their respective parameters:

 ###### /login?nomina=&contrasena=
 ###### /insert?perfil=&nomina=&nombre=&mac=&grupo=&contrasena=&superusuario=